Fleet Marine Force insignia: Enlisted requirements

 Furthermore, to finally qualify, a candidate is expected to perform a disassembly and reassembly of many of the taught weapon systems, operate a SINCGARS radio, plot various points on a map, perform various carries and life saving medical techniques, and in many cases perform (and pass) a Marine Corps Physical Fitness Test (PFT) and Combat Fitness Test (CFT).

-Although this qualification is for enlisted personnel serving in the United States Navy, it is unique in that only Commanding Generals or Commanding Officers of qualifying U.S. Marine Corps commands, Division, Group, or Wing; can approve awarding of the designation.
+Although this qualification is for enlisted personnel serving in the United States Navy, it is unique in that only Commanding Generals or Commanding Officers of qualifying U.S. Marine Corps commands (Division, Group, or Wing) can approve awarding of the designation.
 As such, to some corpsmen it is the most coveted warfare insignia within the hospital corpsman community.

 The eagle, globe, and anchor (EGA) makes a clear statement that the wearer is a member of the Navy/Marine Corps team.
 The crossed rifles symbolize the rifleman ethic of the Marine Corps; every Marine is a rifleman, just as every Sailor is a firefighter and damage controlman aboard ship and submarine.
 The surf and sand represent the "littoral zone," the coastal regions where sailors have served alongside Marines as they earned their reputation and world's respect -- "the shores of Tripoli" and the "sands of Iwo Jima."
 The scroll at the bottom stating "Fleet Marine Force" shows the exclusive community they belong to.

 Officer

 The Fleet Marine Force Warfare Officer (FMFWO) Insignia is earned by Navy officers assigned to the Fleet Marine Force of the U.S. Marine Corps who have completed the requirements including serving for one year in a Marine Corps command, completing a written test, passing the Marine PFT, and an oral board conducted by FMF qualified officers.
-The FMF Qualified Officer Insignia is most commonly earned by staff officers in the medical fields, and chaplains, although it is also awarded to other officer communities, such as Civil Engineer Corps and naval gunfire officers.
+The FMF Qualified Officer Insignia is most commonly earned by staff officers in the medical fields and chaplains, although it is also awarded to other officer communities, such as Civil Engineer Corps and naval gunfire officers.
 Florida Governor Ron DeSantis became FMF qualified while serving as a JAG officer.

 The FMFWO insignia is a gold, highly polished, metal device depicting the eagle, globe and anchor (EGA) atop two crossed rifles on a background of ocean swells breaking on a sandy beach atop a scroll with the words "Fleet Marine Force."

 The EGA makes a clear statement that the wearer is a member of the Navy/Marine Corps team.
-The crossed rifles symbolize the rifleman ethic of the Marine Corps; every Marine is a rifleman, just as every Sailor is a firefighter and damagecontrolman aboard ship and submarine.
-The surf and sand represent the "littoral zone," the coastal regions where Sailors have served alongside Marines as they earned their reputation and world's respect -- "the shores of Tripoli" and the "sands of Iwo Jima."
+The crossed rifles symbolize the rifleman ethic of the Marine Corps; every marine is a rifleman, just as every sailor is a firefighter and damage controlman aboard ship and submarine.
+The surf and sand represent the "littoral zone," the coastal regions where sailors have served alongside Marines as they earned their reputation and world's respect -- "the shores of Tripoli" and the "sands of Iwo Jima."
 The eagle, continents, and rifles are highlighted with a highly polished silver finish.
 The qualification was created in July 2005; SECNAVINST 1412.10 outlines the requirements for qualification.